The Story Is with Elex Michaelson

 The Story Is with Elex Michaelson is an American late-night news program on CNN.
-Premiering on October 27, 2025, and airing from 9 p.m.–11 p.m.
-PT (12 a.m.–2 a.m.
+Premiering on October 27, 2025, and airing from 9–11 p.m.
+PT (12–2 a.m.
 ET) on weeknights, the program is anchored by Elex Michaelson from CNN's Los Angeles bureau in Burbank.
-The program is also aired globally on CNN International.
+The program is also aired globally on CNN International, part from on Saturdays when CNN International leaves the program 30 minutes before its conclusion to show magazine programming.